About The Classes

 How long are the classes?

 Joyful Birth classes include 10 class sessions over 9 weeks.
-The first eight sessions are held weekly from 6:00-8:30 pm, with a final double-session class on a Saturday afternoon with a 30-minute break between sessions.
+The first eight sessions are held weekly from 6:00-8:30 pm or 6:30-9:00 pm (depending on location), with a final double-session class on a Saturday afternoon with a 30-minute break between sessions.
 Upcoming series can be found on my home page.

 How up to date is the material in your classes?